 Brackett Library provides 24/7 service to the Harding community through online resources with access to more than 150 databases providing full-text articles, ebooks and print materials that support the curriculum.
 The library webpage is available at library. harding.edu.
 In addition, best sellers, Christian fiction and juvenile literature collections are available.
 Librarians assist in locating electronic and print resources.
-Library instruction is provided to classes upon request, and individual assistance is available at the Information Desk.
+Library instruction is Patrons can find their subject provided to classes upon request. and individual assistance is available at the Information Desk.

 Harding students may check out an unlimited number of regular stack books.
-For most students. stack books are checked out for two weeks and may be renewed once.
+For most students, stack books are checked out for two weeks and may be renewed once.
 Graduate, professional and honors students may check out books for three weeks.
 Students with overdue items will receive courtesy notices through their Harding email.
 At four weeks, overdue books are "assumed lost," and the student is charged an overdue/replacement fee of \$60 or the replacement cost if more.
 Should the item be found and returned after the fee has been paid, a portion of the fee will be refunded.
-Checkout periods and fines for juvenile
+Checkout periods and fines for juvenile books, reserves, best sellers and multimedia vary.
+Periodicals and some reference books cannot be checked out.

-The Interlibrary Loan Services Department borrows or purchases materials not available locally.
-A small fee of 10 cents per page for articles and \$1 per book is charged.
+The Interlibrary Loan Services Department borrows or purchases materials not available page for articles and \$1 per book is charged.
 Wireless internet connection and designated areas for group study are available.
 Midnight Oil coffee shop is in the building.
-Students are encouraged to offer suggestions for collection development or services via the online suggestion box.
+Students are encouraged to offer suggestions for collection development or community. services via the online suggestion box.
 Two student representatives serve each year on the library committee.

-Patrons can find their subject librarian and scheduling information on the Research Consultations website at library. harding.edu/consultations.
+librarian and scheduling information on the Research Consultations website at library. harding.edu/consultations.